iamhashir/CodeLabII-2020-2021/Chapter-1-C++-Refresher/Exercises/README.md

 Write a C++ program to prompt the user to input her/his name, age and hometown and print these details on the screen.
 The format of text should look like the sample output below but you can only use a **single cout** when outputting the information.

 ```
-Your Name is: Jake Hobbs
+Your Name is: Alpha
-Your Age is: 30
+Your Age is: 22
-Your Hometown is: Bristol
+Your Hometown is: Ras Al Khaimah
 ```

 &nbsp;